HIIT/dime-server/loggers/desktop/INSTALL.md

 ### [Chrome/Chromium/Firefox]

-These browser loggers are independent and can be used simultaneously.
+These browser logging components are independent and can be used simultaneously.
+They probe the browser-specific history file at regular intervals and send new items to DiMe.

 All have the following configuration options:

 * `use`: whether to use this particular logger
+* `history_file`: path and filename of the history file, **required**
+* `interval`: update interval in seconds
+* `nevents`: number of most-recent items in the browser history to consider.
+This is can be increased if the server is unreachable for longer periods of time.
+* `blacklist`: list of substrings in URLs to discard.
+Can be used to blacklist websites from submission to DiMe.

 ### [Indicator]